Skip to content

 Advertisement

-To address Canada’s housing crisis and some other issues in Canada’s international student program, Immigration Refugees and Citizenship Canada (IRCC) introduced an additional document requirement for study permit applicants: The Provincial Attestation Letter.
-This document requirement is in response to the international student cap introduced in Canada in January 2024.
+To address Canada’s housing crisis and some other issues in Canada’s international student program, Immigration, Refugees and Citizenship Canada (IRCC) introduced an additional document requirement for study permit applicants: The Provincial Attestation Letter.

 Each province will need to issue the PAL to study permit applicants.
 It will show that the study permit application has been allocated within the national cap on international students that was implemented in January 2024.
 Basically, it’s a letter from the province showing that it has not exceeded the number of students it is allowed to accept that year.

-Study permit applicants who are not exempt and who do not provide a PAL with their submission will have their application returned, along with your fees.
+Study permit applicants who are not exempt and who do not provide a PAL with their submission will have their application returned, along with their fees.

 Any study permit applicant who is not exempt (see more below) will need to provide a PAL with their application.
 This includes (but is not limited to) international students applying for the following: